itsee-birmingham/standalone_collation_editor/docs/data-format.md

 The data structure for each witness retrieved for collation by the ```getUnitData()``` function should follow the structure outlined in the [collation unit section](collation-unit.md).

-## Encoding Units which are Entirely Omitted or Lacunose
+Units which are lacunose or omitted in a witness require special treatment.

+## ommitted units

-If an entire unit is omitted then the witnesses key value should either be ```null``` or an empty array (both are treated in the same way).
+If an entire unit is omitted then a collation unit should be returned but the `witnesses` key value should either be ```null``` or an empty array (both are treated in the same way).

+## lacunose units

 If an entire unit is lac and does not require any special category label in the collation editor then it should not be returned in the data.